 Imagine you’re playing a $55 progressive knockout.
 Average stack, 40bb, and you get AQo in the cutoff.
 UTG opens 2.2x, MP1 calls.
 Do you know exactly what to do?
 On top of that, what if UTG is a tight reg, opening only 8% hands from that position?
 And what if there’s a $150 bounty on his head?

-Most people study isolated spots without context.
-The player opens up a solver and plays some randomized hands, believing that it is some sort of evolution.
+Most players study isolated spots without context — open a solver, click through randomized hands, and call it studying.
 But real technical performance comes from:

 Volume with purpose.
 It’s not about playing 200 tournaments per week.
 Focus on playing only the top 50 hands, during the game review focuses only on the top 10 spots.
 Check out useful study techniques.